OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 -   Choose descriptive names.
 -   Avoid nested logic (`for`/`if`/`else`).
--   Reduce the size of functions'parameter lists.
+-   Reduce the size of functions' parameter lists.
 -   Break long functions into smaller functions.
 -   Follow a style guide.